elastic/detection-rules/CLI.md

 [testing](CONTRIBUTING.md#testing-a-rule-with-the-cli) are referenced in the [contribution guide](CONTRIBUTING.md).

-## Using a config file or environment variables
+## Using a user config file or environment variables

 CLI commands which are tied to Kibana and Elasticsearch are capable of parsing auth-related keyword args from a config file or environment variables.